 What are Alaska's car insurance requirements?

-Alaska requires you to carry liability coverage limits of at least:
+Alaska's minimum car insurance requirements include liability coverage limits of at least:

 - $50,000 in bodily injury liability

 - $100,000 in total bodily injury per accident

 These are just the minimum liability coverage limits that Alaska drivers must have.
 If you really want to cover your assets, you should increase your liability limits, or obtain umbrella insurance, rather than purchase other car insurance coverages.

 Learn more about auto liability insurance.